Taujor/php-static-site-generator/README.md

 }
 ```

-- This utility class can be used to minify html strings, it's currently already in use in the core build & compile methods.
-Soon (before 1.0) I plan to create hooks that allow you to easily write and include your own utilities in the build process.
+This utility class can be used to minify html strings, it's currently already in use in the core build & compile methods.
+Soon I plan to create hooks that allow you to easily write and include your own utilities in the build process.

+These are my recommendations.
+However, any **component, page, or presenter** can also extend any of the abstract classes: **Buildable**, **Composable**, **Renderable**.
+Depending on your specific use case for phpssg or programming style.

 ---